 It is important to note the difference between the Architects Registration Board and the Uganda Society of Architects.
 As the professional association, the Society's primary objective is to promote the interests of its members and also act as a lobby group.

-It is important to use a registered architects because then you are certain that the person has attained the necessary qualifications, completed specific practical experience and has passed the Board's examination before registration.
+It is important to use a registered architect because then you are certain that the person has attained the necessary qualifications, completed specific practical experience and has passed the Board's examination before registration.
 Architects must undertake professional education appropriate to the services they provide which increases their professional competence and thus you are guaranteed a high delivery standard.

 Architects are also subject to the Architects professional code of conduct in the Architects Registration Act governing their service to clients which ensures client protection even beyond the business/personal relationship.
 In case of misconduct, the architect is answerable to a regulatory Body.